26 Easy Tips for Teens to Improve Technology Skills:

 9 Add something to an article on Wikipedia.

-10 Set up a podcast for a group or club you belong to.
-(Click the link to check out YALSA’s podcasts!)
+10 How to set up a podcast for a group or club you belong to.

 11 Many young adult authors welcome email from their readers, and many have their own websites, blogs, and Twitter/Facebook accounts.